Lithium-ion battery

 Lithium-ion batteries can be a fire or explosion hazard as they contain flammable electrolytes.
 Progress has been made in the development and manufacturing of safer lithium-ion batteries.
 Lithium-ion solid-state batteries are being developed to eliminate the flammable electrolyte.
-Recycled batteries can create toxic waste, including from toxic metals, and are a fire risk.
 Lithium and other minerals can have significant issues in mining, with lithium being water intensive in often arid regions and other minerals used in some Li-ion chemistries potentially being conflict minerals such as cobalt.
 Environmental issues have encouraged some researchers to improve mineral efficiency and find alternatives such as lithium iron phosphate lithium-ion chemistries or non-lithium-based battery chemistries such as sodium-ion and iron-air batteries.

-"Li-ion battery" can be considered a generic term involving at least 12 different chemistries; see List of battery types.
 Lithium-ion cells can be manufactured to optimize energy density or power density.
 Handheld electronics mostly use lithium polymer batteries (with a polymer gel as an electrolyte), a lithium cobalt oxide (LiCoO_{2}) cathode material, and a graphite anode, which together offer high energy density.
 Lithium iron phosphate (LiFePO_{4}), lithium manganese oxide (LiMn_{2}O_{4} spinel, or Li_{2}MnO_{3}-based lithium-rich layered materials, LMR-NMC), and lithium nickel manganese cobalt oxide (LiNiMnCoO_{2} or NMC) may offer longer life and a higher discharge rate.
 NMC and its derivatives are widely used in the electrification of transport, one of the main technologies (combined with renewable energy) for reducing greenhouse gas emissions from vehicles.
+Lithium nickel cobalt aluminum oxide (NCA) is another high-energy lithium-ion chemistry commonly used in electric vehicle batteries.